deeprave/django-settings-env/README.md

 > :warning: The functional form of env() is now available even if `django-class-settings` is not
 > used or installed and is available at the settings module level.

+## Vault Support

+See the [envex](https://pypi.org/envex) documentation for details on how to configure this package with HashiCorp Vault.